lmeng1214/lmeng1214/README.md

 # 💫 About Me:
-🎓Purdue Computer Science Alumni<br>🖥️Software Engineering with a sprinkle of Machine Learning<br>🚀Software Engineer at SpaceX<br>📸Hobbyist Wildlife and Landscape Photographer<br>🥡Loves all things related to food and cooking
+🎓Purdue Computer Science Alumni<br>🖥️Software Engineering with a sprinkle of Machine Learning<br>🚀Software Engineer at SpaceX<br>📸Hobbyist Wildlife and Landscape Photographer<br>🥡Loves Food and Cooking

 ## 🌐 Socials: